itsmohsin/flowerSpecies/README.md

 # flowers-recognition
-Idetifying FLower Species using Deep Learning and PyTorch
+Idetifying Flower Species using Deep Learning and PyTorch